rsanchezmo/rsanchezmo/README.md

 - 👋 Hi, I’m @rsanchezm98
-- 👀 I’m interested in robotics, deep learning, reinforcement learning, ros2, software development.
-Continuously learning.
+- 👀 I’m interested in robotics, ai, deep learning, deep reinforcement learning, ROS 2 and software development.
 - 💞️ I’m looking to collaborate on robotics and artificial intelligence projects.
 - 📫 You can reach me on rsanchezm98@gmail.com